-Information about the Directors, including their relevant experience, can be found on page 6.
+Information about the Directors, including their relevant experience, can be found on pages 6 and 7.

-Mr PMS Barron retired on 30 June 2012.
 Mr RRJ Burns and Mr MCN Scott, having served for more than nine years, are subject to annual re-election and will therefore be retiring at the Annual General Meeting and will offer themselves for re-election.
-Mr RAR Napier, having served for three years since he was elected by shareholders, is required to retire and offers himself for re-election at the Annual General Meeting.
-Following formal performance evaluation, the Board considers that the performance of Mr RRJ Burns, Mr MCN Scott and Mr RAR Napier continues to be effective and each remains committed to the Company.
+Following formal performance evaluation, the Board considers that the performance of Mr RRJ Burns and Mr MCN Scott continues to be effective and each remains committed to the Company.
 Their contribution to the Board is greatly valued and the Board recommends their re-election to shareholders.